Writers & Journalists

 see also: Reviewer/Critic

-Kadrian Alvarenga writes
+Kadrian Alvarenga writes First Pressing

 “First Pressing explores life through records, and specifically the vinyl record.
 I love advocating and being a part of record culture because the vinyl community as a whole is incredible.
 My substack chooses to write about the things I'm passionate about within the vinyl community, from BIPOC record stores to record store day to undiscovered gems and personal anecdotes.
 While my chosen medium of listening is through the vinyl record, you can listen however you want.
 My hope is that you walk away having discovered at least one new piece of music to listen to on a Sunday morning or help build out your collection.
 All I want is for you to come here, enjoy reading, and discover some music that will make a first pressing on you.”